rahkum96/London-Bike-Share-By-using-LSTM/README.md

 Please keep in mind that our model can only predict one point in the future.
 Having said that, it is performing wonderfully.
 Our model does a fair job of predicting (understanding) the overall pattern, even though it can't really capture the extreme values.

+### Conclusion:
+We simply preprocessed a real dataset and used it to forecast bike-sharing demand.
+We trained the model using subsequences from the original dataset using a Bidirectional LSTM model.
+We even obtained some great results